Story at a glance:

 In 2012 the Dayton Metro Library embarked on a $187 million system-wide infrastructure investment to create a library system of the future—sustainable, equitable, resilient, and inspiring.

 When it comes to urban planning, communities must look to the future and take a strategic approach to infrastructure investments.
-The Library partnered with HEAPY, an engineering design firm, to create public spaces that truly served the needs of the community, while leading the way for a more sustainable environment.
+The Library partnered with HEAPY, an engineering design firm, to create public spaces that truly served the needs of the community while leading the way for a more sustainable environment.

 A Commitment to Sustainability

-“Working with Dayton Metro Library was a unique opportunity to create public spaces where sustainability and green design could take center stage,” said M. Alex Miller, project administrator for building optimization practice at HEAPY.
+“Working with Dayton Metro Library was a unique opportunity to create public spaces where sustainability and green design could take center stage,” says M. Alex Miller, project administrator for building optimization practice at HEAPY.

-“Our team worked hand-in-hand with the architect and the construction team to bring the library’s vision to life, creating truly stunning spaces that were extremely energy efficient and wasted fewer natural resources,” Miller said.
+“Our team worked hand-in-hand with the architect and the construction team to bring the library’s vision to life, creating truly stunning spaces that were extremely energy efficient and wasted fewer natural resources,” Miller says.

-On average, the new and renovated libraries use 35% less energy than a conventional library built to meet energy code.
+On average the new and renovated libraries use 35% less energy than a conventional library built to meet energy code.
 For example, the West Branch library will use more than 40% less energy and 38% less water compared to a similar baseline building.

 HEAPY calculates that the Dayton Metro Library will realize more than $1 million in savings on energy over the next five years.